21 Laundry Room Organization Ideas You Can Hack at Home

 1. Hang an ironing board from robe hooks.

-2. Frame a guide to laundry care symbols.
+3. Frame a guide to laundry care symbols.

-3. Hang your lint holder.
+4. Hang your lint holder.

-Laundry rooms don’t always have the floor space to allow a traditional garbage can to fit nicely.
-But you definitely need a receptacle for lint and the odds and ends you may find in pockets.
+Laundry rooms don’t always have the floor space to allow a traditional garbage can to fit nicely, but you definitely need a receptacle for lint and the odds and ends you may find in pockets.
 A wall-mounted mailbox is a laundry room organization idea that solves the problem but takes up zero room on the floor.

 6. Add a fold-out ironing board cabinet.

 Rather than hanging your ironing board, consider a unit that folds out from the wall.
-In addition to hiding your board, a cabinet-type ironing board unit also offers storage for small items on its built in shelves.
+In addition to hiding your board, a cabinet-type ironing board unit also offers storage for small items on its built-in shelves.

 7. Use a wall-mounted drying rack.

-When it comes time to dry your delicates, traditional drying racks can take up your entire laundry room floor space.
+When it comes time to dry your delicates, traditional racks can take up your entire laundry room floor space.
 A wall-mounted drying rack doesn’t take any room when folded up against the wall and pulls out just when you need it.

 Shelves